HadoopGenomics/SeqPig/README.txt

   will sample from A with sampling probability 0.01.

-  Alternatively to using the Pig grunt shell (which can lead to delays due to Hadoop queuing and exectution delays), users can write scripts that are then submitted to Pig for execution.
-This type of exectution has the advantage of being able to handle parameters, for example for input and oputput files.
-See /scripts inside the seqpig directory.

- C1.
+ D1.
 Filtering out unmapped reads and PCR or optical duplicates:

     grunt> A = FILTER A BY (flags/4)%2==0 and (flags/1024)%2==0;

- C2.
+ D2.
 Sorting bam input file by chromosome, reference start coordinate, strand and readname (in this hierarchical order):

     grunt> A = FOREACH A GENERATE name, start, end, read, cigar, basequal, flags, insertsize,